ivan-zimin/fms_django/README.md

 # fms_django
-This web application is developed to control a flexible manufacturing system (FMS Denford) which is located in my univerity.
+This web application is developed to control a flexible manufacturing system (FMS Denford) which is located in my university.

 The application was developed with Python and Django framework.
 Interface was designed with Bootstrap.